gabrielnafuzi/react-aclify/README.md

 ## Contribute

-Contributions to evebus are always welcome!
+Contributions to react-aclify are always welcome!
 If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.
-Every contribution helps make evebus a better tool for everyone.
+Every contribution helps make react-aclify a better tool for everyone.

 ## License